omarchehaimi/scicomp/README.md

 - dt: time step
 - x_0: initial number of prey
 - y_0: initial number of predator
-- a: grow of the prey
+- a: grow rate of the prey
 - b: interaction term between prey and predator
-- c: grow of the predator
+- c: grow rate of the predator
 - d: death rate of the predator

-This system of ordinary differential equation is numerically solved by using the classical Runge-Kutta method (RK4).
+This system of ordinary differential equations is numerically solved by using the classical Runge-Kutta method (RK4).

 Example: `./scicomp lv n=10000 dt=0.01 x_0=2 y_0=1 a=0.7 b=0.5 c=0.3 d=0.2`.

-The results are saved one level up with respect the executable file in a folder named `plots`.
+The results are saved one level up with respect the location of the executable file in a folder named `plots`.

 ### 2D Navier-Stokes Equation